A Massive Scale Semantic Similarity Dataset of Historical English: Dataset Construction and Evaluation

 Accurately detecting reproduced content can be challenging, as articles were often heavily abridged by local papers to fit within their space constraints and errors in OCR or article association can add significant noise.
 Table \ref{WireClusters} shows examples of reproduced articles.

 We use the model developed by \cite{silcock2023noise}, who show that a contrastively trained neural MPNet bi-encoder - combined with single linkage clustering of article representations - accurately and cheaply detects reproduced content.
-This bi-encoder is contrastively trained on a hand-labeled dataset to create similar representations of articles from the same wire source and dissimilar representations of articles from different underlying sources, using S-BERT's online contrastive loss \cite{hadsell2006dimensionality} implementation.
+This bi-encoder is contrastively trained on a hand-labeled dataset (detailed in the appendix) to create similar representations of articles from the same wire source and dissimilar representations of articles from different underlying sources, using S-BERT's online contrastive loss \cite{hadsell2006dimensionality} implementation.

-On a labeled sample of all front page articles appearing in our newspaper corpus for three days in the 1930s and 1970s, the neural bi-encoder methods achieve an adjusted rand index of 91.5, compared to 73.7 for an optimal local sensitive hashing specification chosen on the validation set (another full-day labeled sample) \cite{silcock2023noise}.
-The pipeline can be scaled to 10 million articles on a single GPU in a matter of hours, using a FAISS \cite{johnson2019billion} backend.
-Errors typically consist of articles about the same story from different news wire services (\textit{e.g.} the Associated Press and the United Press) or updates to a story as new events unfolded.
-Both types of errors will plausibly still lead to informative semantic similarity pairs.

 We run clustering on the article embeddings by year over all years in our sample.
-In post-processing, we use a simple set of rules exploiting the dates of articles within clusters to remove content like weather forecasts and legal notices, that are highly formulaic and sometimes cluster together when they contain very similar content (\textit{e.g.} a similar 5 day forecast) but did not actually come from the same underlying source.
+In post-processing, we use a simple set of rules exploiting the dates of articles within clusters to remove content like weather forecasts and legal notices, that are highly formulaic and sometimes cluster together when they contain very similar content (\textit{e.g.} a similar 5-day forecast) but did not actually come from the same underlying source.
 We remove all headline pairs that are below a Levenshtein edit distance, normalized by the min length in the pair, of 0.1, to remove pairs that are exact duplicates up to OCR noise.
+Training and inference were performed on an A6000 GPU card.
 More details are provided in the supplementary materials.

-The digitization of newspaper scans was performed using Azure F-Series CPU nodes.
-Full article association and detection of reproduced content were performed on an A6000 GPU card.
-All training was conducted on an A6000 GPU card.